 Does Visitors Insurance Cover Routine Check-ups Or Preventative Treatments?

-So simply put, visitor’s insurance does not cover routine checkup or preventative treatment like the flu shot, dialysis, blood pressure checkup, or vaccinations.
-Visitors insurance is a travel medical policy that covers travelers for any new medical and travel-related risks while they are visiting a different country.
-Insurance can cover hospital bills, stolen baggage, canceled plane tickets, and more that are meant to provide coverage during a medical emergency or accident happens.
+So simply put, visitors insurance does not cover routine check-up or preventative treatment like flu shots, dialysis, blood pressure checks or vaccinations.
+Visitors insurance is a travel medical policy that covers travelers for any new medical and travel related risks while they are visiting a different country.
+Insurance can cover hospital bills, stolen baggage, cancelled plane tickets, and more.
+It is meant to provide coverage during a medical emergency or if an accident happens.

 Why Aren’t Routine Check-Ups Covered?

-Visitor’s insurance isn’t meant to act like your regular medical insurance back home.
+Visitors insurance isn’t meant to act like your regular medical insurance back home.
 It is there in case of emergencies and illnesses that need to be taken care of right away.
-Therefore, routine checkups are no covered by the visitor’s insurance since they prove to be costlier.
+Therefore, routine check-ups are not covered by visitors insurance since they prove to be costlier.
 For the premium you pay, it may not be viable for insurance companies to provide coverage for routine treatments.

-Before you go on a long-term trip, you should see your primary care doctor at home to refill any medications, get a physical, and do any preventive treatments necessary for your health.
-If you go for a routine checkup while you are on a trip, your claim will probably be denied.
-The medical coverage covered in visitor’s insurance is more for when things go wrong, not to prevent things from going wrong.
+Before you go on a long trip, you should see your primary care doctor at home to refill any medications, get a physical, and do any preventive treatments necessary for your health.
+If you go for a routine check-up while you are on a trip, your claim will probably be denied.
+The medical coverage covered in visitor’s insurance is more for when things actually go wrong, not to prevent things from going wrong.

 When you go on a long trip, it’s nice to know that you can see a doctor if you need to.
-However, the visitor’s insurance isn’t meant to act as a preventive measure while you are traveling.
+However, visitor’s insurance isn’t meant to act as a preventive measure while you are travelling.
 As stated above, any preventive treatment you need, such as medication refills, primary care visits, vaccines, and more, should be done before you leave for your trip.
-This will all be covered by your medical insurance back home.
-Use your visitor’s insurance policy to pay for claims like doctor’s visits due to a broken bone or a high fever.
+This should be covered by your medical insurance back home.
+Use your visitor insurance policy to pay for claims like doctor’s visits due to a broken bone or a high fever.

 Leave a Reply